Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 For more information, see:

 Maximum tip-offset considerations also apply to follow and draw shots.
 See "How High or Low Should You Hit the Cue Ball?"
 (BD, September, 2011) for more info.
+As shown by the following illustration from Patrick Johnson, a shooter with better tip contact point accuracy and precision can safely aim lower on the CB, and typically get more backspin, than a shooter with less accuracy and precision:

 Now, to achieve the most effect from sidespin (i.e., get the most rebound angle change off a cushion), you want to use a drag shot where you start the CB off with backspin, and the backspin wears off on the way to the cushion.
 The problem with hitting below center is that you must decrease the amount of sidespin (tip offset) a little.
 However, because the drag action slows the cue ball while retaining most of the sidespin, the rebound angle will be larger.
 For more info, see the drag shot resource page.